 If you want to buy a property in Tempelhof or Schöneberg, you have to spend between 3,990 and 5,210 euros per square meter.
-A new building is given the 5541 euros only a bit more expensive.
+A new building is much more expensive at 6,070 to 9,030 euros.

 The district is characterized by its versatility and serenity.
 Due to the proximity to Charlottenburg, Schöneberg has many classic cafés and restaurants, which are elegant but not out of place.
 Schöneberg also has a popular Gay scene.

 Buying a property in Charlottenburg or Wilmersdorf

 Charlottenburg and Wilmersdorf are among the most expensive residential areas in Berlin.
-For a renovated old building, buyers have to pay around 5540 euros per square meter for a renovated old building.
+Buyers have to pay between 5,430 and 6,150 euros per square meter for a renovated old building.
 A square meter of new construction is between 8,910 and 9,750 euros per square meter.

 Charlottenburg and Wilmersdorf are part of classic West Berlin and enchant with their magnificent old buildings and promenades.
 Kurfürstendamm is one of the most famous shopping streets in Germany and home to the shops of all the great designers.
 Charlottenburg and Wilmersdorf are not only trendy when shopping, but also when it comes to restaurants and cafés.
 A contrast to the bohemian places is Kantstraße, which is famous for restaurants with Asian cuisine.

 Charlottenburg-Wilmersdorf also has a lot of cultures to offer.
 The German Opera and Schloss Charlottenburg are also worth a visit.

 Buying property in Steglitz or Zehlendorf

 Also in the west is the district of Steglitz-Zehlendorf.
-Here the square meter costs 4901 euros for a renovated old building and 6501 euros for a new building.
+Here, the square meter costs between 4630 and 5420 euros for a renovated old building and between 7250 and 8310 euros for a new building.

 Both in Steglitz and Zehlendorf, quality of life is a top priority.
 Zehlendorf is known for its grand old villas and magnificent single-family homes.
 Steglitz feels like a small town in a big city.
 In the Schloßstraße are shops for everyday needs.

 Buying property in Spandau

 Spandau is one of the less expensive districts in Berlin.
-An existing property here costs 3108 euros and a new building 4877 euros.
+An existing property here costs in median 4,080 euros and a new building about 5,700 euros.